TEMPORA: Efficient Verification of Metric Temporal Properties with Past in Pointwise Semantics: Appendix for Implementation and Experimental evaluation

 To better understand the contribution of individual improvements in \tool, we perform ablation studies by selectively disabling them and measuring their impact on performance.
 For the ablation study, we consider (a) one of our theoretical contributions, namely \emph{sharing of predictions}, (b) \emph{specialized automata for the $\Eventually$ operator} and (c) finally, an engineering optimization, namely \emph{memory reuse} discussed above.

 For each feature, we compare the performance of \tool\ with the feature, \tool\ with the feature turned off, and the state-of-the-art tool \MightyL.
-Our results demonstrate that each of these improvements plays a critical role in enabling scalability, often yielding exponential improvements. {\bf Sharing Predictions.} In the absence of prediction sharing, each until subformula in the network of automata independently guesses the time of satisfaction.
+Our results demonstrate that each of these improvements plays a critical role in enabling scalability, often yielding exponential improvements.

+\paragraph*{Sharing Predictions.} In the absence of prediction sharing, each until subformula in the network of automata independently guesses the time of satisfaction.
 As a result, multiple non-deterministic predictions must be resolved during reachability analysis, significantly increasing the complexity of the state space.
 With prediction sharing enabled, a single dedicated automaton generates the prediction, and the remaining components deterministically consume this information.

 This reduces the overall non-determinism in the system and leads to a much smaller product automaton.
 Empirical results confirm this effect: benchmark families involving multiple until operators show exponential gains in verification time when prediction sharing is enabled.